b2io/development-standards/source-control/README.md

 ## Git Configuration

 See the following **[`.gitconfig`](/source-control/.gitconfig)** as a starting point to setup the same configuration and aliases as the rest of the team.
 In Windows this file is located in the `C:\Users\<username>` directory.
-In macOS (or any Unix-like operating system), the `.gitignore` file is typically stored in the root directory of your Git repository.
+The `.gitignore` file is typically stored in the root directory of your Git repository.

 ## Files to Ignore